DavidHHeritage/3050-Final-Project/README.md

 ## How to Run
 To run the program, all one must do is launch the file.
 Nothing else is required besides the user input as explained in the earlier section.

+## Testbed
+Due to the way that the program is implemented no input testbed is required.
+The project is all input driven, as a result no sample input is possible.
+The user must simply input their choices from the options given as the game is played out.

 ## Pseudo Code for Core Components

 Construct_BST(node * head)